Outcast O'Connor joins London Irish exiles

 Australia utility back James O'Connor has signed a short-term contract with London Irish, the struggling English Premiership club announced on Tuesday after securing the services of a talented player capped 44 times by the Wallabies.

-The 23-year-old was released from his Australia Rugby Union contract this month after a string of disciplinary issues and failed to agree a deal with any of his country's five Super Rugby franchises.
+Despite showing plenty of promise, the 23-year-old was released from his Australia Rugby Union contract earlier this month after a string of disciplinary issues and failed to agree a deal with any of his country's five Super Rugby franchises.

-"Having decided that I needed a change from both a personal and playing point of view, I spoke to clubs in Japan and France, and concluded that the best way forward for my development was to move to England," O'Connor said in a statement on the club's website (www.london-irish.com).
+"Having decided that I needed a change from both a personal and playing point of view, I spoke to clubs in Japan and France, and concluded that the best way forward for my development was to move to England," O'Connor said in a statement on the club's website.

 "He will bring a huge amount of experience to our group and will fit in well to our style of play.
 He is fit and ready to play so the coaching group will get him up to date on everything and hopefully he'll be ready to go this weekend."